 The ratio seeks to determine the amount of water that is purchased by the municipality but not billed as revenue or which is being lost in the process.
-The National Treasury norm is 15%-30% of water consumed but not billed.
-The municipality recorded the ratio of 39% and 34% in 2020 and 2021 respectively.
-The municipality is further projecting to record the ratio of 32% at the end 2022 financial year.
-It is noted that this current ratio is above the norm of 30%, which is an indication that the municipality is losing a lot of water for which it does not generate any revenue, but an improvement towards the norm is also encouraging.
+The National Treasury norm is 15% - 30% of water consumed but not billed.
+The municipality recorded the ratio of 46% and 39% in 2019 and 2020 respectively.
+The municipality is further projecting to record the ratio of 40% at the end 2021 financial year.
+It is noted that this current ratio is way above the norm of 30%, which is an indication that the municipality is losing a lot of water for which it does not generate any revenue.
 The municipality is currently rolling out a number of non-revenue water projects to address this problem.

 These include pipe replacement, meter replacement and detection of meter tempering programmes as well aware awareness programme with communities.